Fluffy Lemon Ricotta Waffles

 5. Add the wet ingredients all at once to the dry ingredients and stir to combine.
 Do not over mix the batter.
 A few lumps remaining is fine.

-6. Heat you waffle iron according to the manufacturer’s instructions spraying with cooking spray if needed.
+6. Heat you waffle maker according to the manufacturer’s instructions spraying with cooking spray if needed.

-7. Dollop ¼ cup of batter into the waffle iron and cook until golden brown.
+7. Dollop ¼ cup of batter into the preheated waffle iron and cook until golden brown.
+Repeat with remaining batter spraying or greasing iron in between batches if needed.

 Recipe Notes